AngelMunoz/SiteFi/src/Hosted/posts/2023-07-20-oh-no-I-typed-dotnet-new-web-with-fsharp.md

     0 // Exit code
 ```

-Well now that we have something in place it isn't that bad is it?
-It could be better or a little bit more streamlined but this is just enough to keep that annoying friend of ours that keeps telling us to use F# away from our backs for a while.
+If we follow the pattern of keeping our endpoints in a module and registering them at the main function we can keep our code organized with minimal effort.

-### But...
-How do we scale?
+**_But...
+How do we scale?_**

-One thing I've heard before if you come from languages like Javascript/Typescript where express apps or Python's Flask apps blow up to hell due to the "micro-framework" focus (i.e. using just functions and routes) is that just function handlers are not good to scale the app size, while I disagree with that statement I can see where it comes from, in the case of F# as you saw above, you could keep adding modules with handlers, registering them at the main function and you should be good to go, minimal API functions can work nicely with dependency injection and other cool features built into aspnet which help with application's growth.
+One thing I've heard before if you come from languages like Javascript/Typescript where express apps or Python's Flask apps blow up to hell due to the "micro-framework" focus of using just functions and routes

+Some believe that by using only function handlers you set up yourself for spaghetti code with an untelligible mess.

+This in my opinion is more of an architectural level problem rather than one at the application/framework level, you can still use the same patterns you use in other languages to keep your code organized such as dependency injection.
+In asp.net DI is built into the framework so you can use it out of the box.
+In the example above we actually injected a logger into our handler and the only thing we had to do was to add the correct signature plus the type annotation in the route registration.

+If we add more services to our application, we can rely in the function parameters rather than closures to access services that may live in a module.

-But if you're still not convinced, we can also add _controller_ endpoints which might be more reminiscent to controllers in frameworks like ruby on rails, laravel, django, etc which are often associated to "bigger" applications.
+That being said, if you're still not convinced, we can also add _controller_ endpoints which might be more reminiscent to controllers in frameworks like ruby on rails, laravel, django, etc which are often associated to "bigger" applications.

 To do that we'll have to make some changes to our single file